 Finally, take the rest of the day to bask in the earthy charm of this historic destination, to freshen up and rejuvenate for further travel.

-Visiting western and eastern group of temples
+Visiting western and eastern groups of temples.

 Furthermore, visit the only Sun temple of Khajuraho and marvel at its unparalleled beauty.

 Next, take a car to the Bandhavgarh National Park amidst the lush verdure of nature.
-Relax and gear yourself up for a night time Safari.
+Relax and gear yourself up for a night-time Safari.

 Later, in the evening you’ll be unleashing your wild child within you in the national park surrounded by the thick forests and stunning grassland.